Your property taxes

 Taxable Value ÷ $1,000 x millage rate = Tax Levy (amount of taxes).
 Administration fee and special assessments (if any) will be added.

-The City charges an administration fee of 1% on non-city tax levies to cover the cost of collecting taxes for other governmental units.
+The City charges an administration fee of 1% on all tax levies to cover the cost of collecting taxes for other governmental units.

 Principle residence property